 The Capital of Portugal: Lisbon

 Most people begin their journey in Portugal's capital, Lisbon.
 This is an enchanting and charming city on the Atlantic coast with lots of nice neighbourhoods, great shops and historical treasures.
 In Lisbon you can experience Portugal's history and proud tradition as a sea nation with colonial power.
 Lisbon is one of Europe's most beautiful, filled with ancient castles and beautiful areas.
 Lisbon is situated in a hilly area - this makes this city even more charming.
-Lisbon's excellent street and cable cars can take you to several of the vantage points.
+It’s excellent street and cable cars will take you to most of the vantage points, so you don’t have to drag yourself up the hills

 Southern Portugal: Algarve, Estoril and Cascais